mjakeman/Banshee/README.md

  - `src/Libraries/Lastfm`
  - `src/Libraries/Musicbrainz`
  - `src/Libraries/Mono.Media`
+ - `src/Backends/Banshee.GStreamerSharp`
  - [Hyena](https://github.com/firox263/Hyena)

+There is a fully working demo player with real audio playback located at `src/Clients/Tinyshee` (Tinyshee = Banshee, but smaller).
+It is not straightforward to build at the moment.

 Additionally, I added `src/Hyena/Hyena.Glue` to provide stub code for certain `Mono` classes/functions with no direct replacement.